Insolent Websites

 I considered in a foggy way that I had a variable sexuality, so I experienced none of the angst and misery that other (especially older) men apparently did.
 I could also see the funny side of willy-waving in urinals and privy-stalls.
 (The notes that were passed…!)

 I was pretty 'tight-assed' as they say in the USA.
+Literally, too.
+(In my old age I have found that I need to enlarge my rectum with an otherwise rarely-used dildo in order to shit.)
 Not to mention naif and unimaginative.
-I hadn't even considered the idea of kissing a man until I was 39.
-It wasn't until I met a laid-back, marijuana-dispensing Californian ex-hippie in London that I discovered that 'sex' with a man could be a beautiful and subtle, barely-genital, holosensual experience.
+I hadn't even considered the idea of kissing a man until I was 39 and in Paris, with a 'pad' at 39 rue Saint-Sauveur.
+It wasn't until I met a laid-back, marijuana-dispensing Californian ex-hippie in London that I discovered that 'sex' with a man could be an even more beautiful and subtle, barely-genital, holosensual experience than had come to me as a revelation in Paris..
 This man (whose name I have no hope of remembering) very generously spent a whole day "opening me up" (as he put it) relaxing me, showing me tenderness and the sensual rather than the resistant kind of feeling induced by one of the most anti-sensual cultures the world has ever known.
 Thus I have, on occasion, been on the receiving end of delightful anal/prostate sex – even unprotected in the early eighties.
 Good, tender, playful fuckers (like William McKeown from the county Tyrone) have, however, been rare.

 It wasn't until I started to look at men erotically that I realised that I had never looked at women with the 'male gaze'.
 I looked only at their faces, not their legs, bosoms or buttocks.
 Similarly with men.
 Less so with dogs.

-My first and only female lover, Lone Bruun Beyer of Copenhagen (already mentioned). introduced me (aged 20) to the sensual whirlpool of my little nipples, the first time she permitted me to 'have deep physical intimacy' with her, several months after I somewhat hesitantly and awkwardly started our relationship.
+My first and only female lover, Lone Bruun Beyer of Copenhagen, introduced me (aged 20) to the sensual whirlpool of my little nipples, the first time she permitted me to 'have deep physical intimacy' with her, several months after I somewhat hesitantly and awkwardly started our relationship.
 She was quiet and unassuming.
 She wore no make-up on her pleasant face.
 She had neat little breasts.
-She introduced me to pleasure that I had been incapable of imagining – and which, I have to say, I have never since experienced.
+She introduced me to pleasure that I had hitherto been incapable of imagining – and which, I have to say, I have never since experienced.
 She was passionate about Scandinavian and Danish culture, and introduced me to the mediæval Danish viser (rather like the Scottish Ballads) – but not to Danish megaliths.
-Her previous lover (a couple of years earlier) had been a sensual, demanding, probably-violeent hairy Tuscan called Adelchi, also bearded.
-(A quarter of a century later I would cavort with three sensual, hairy, bearded Tuscans in Pisa !)
+Her previous lover (a couple of years earlier) had been a sensual, demanding, probably-violent hairy Tuscan called Adelchi, also bearded.
+(A quarter of a century later I would cavort with three sensual, hairy, bearded Tuscans in Pisa.)
 That connection ended badly for her – I never knew the details.
-Our connection likewise ended badly.
-It was twenty years before I found my next lover – male – who caressed my nipples with the tip of his tongue.
+Our connection likewise ended badly - for me.
+It was twenty years before I found my next lover – Gregorio – who caressed my nipples with the tip of his tongue.

 Thanks to the Web, I found out (in 2022) that Lone eventually went to live on the island of Bornholm,